hdsouza13/cse15l-lab-reports/lab1.md

 - the working directory is `/home`

-- the `README` file was the last file, so after that there is no more list, so the path was the output
+- So using the argument of `README`, the `README` file was the last file.
+So after that there is no more list, so the path was the output

+- no error

 cat: used to print the contents of one or more files given by the paths
 ---------